 We believe in the uniqueness of the intensity and duration of grief for each individual and family.
 Children/teens choose when to start and when to stop attending.
 We serve children ages 5-18.

 Is there a long waiting list?

-No. We accept applications on an ongoing basis.
-Once your child has participated in the Welcome and Orientation Session, they are considered a member and may sign up for programs as they are announced.
-We do occasionally have a waiting list for specific programs.
+No. We accept applications on an ongoing basis and begin the membership process as soon as possible.
+We occasionally have a waiting list for specific programs.

 Is there a Kate’s Club near me?

 Kate’s Club programs are held in-person and virtually.
 In-person programs are held at our clubhouse in Atlanta, GA and at our program in Newnan, GA.
 There is also a virtual option once per month.
 All members regardless of location are welcome to attend virtual programs.
 To find in-person programs outside Atlanta, please visit www.childrengrieve.org.

 We also provide school and community-based support through our outreach program, KC Connects.